yuanli12139/CarND-Capstone/README.md

 We use YOLO v2 tiny detector as our traffic light detector (https://pjreddie.com/darknet/yolov2/) for its real-time efficiency.
 We download the cfg file and weights pretrained on COCO dataset as our baseline.

 #### Dataset
-We combine the Udacity Autonomous Driving Dataset 2 (https://github.com/udacity/self-driving-car/tree/master/annotations) and the traffic light dataset collected by https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI, and then use `sort_data.py` in `/ros/src/tl_detector/` to convert the annotations into trainable .xml files.
+We combine the Udacity Autonomous Driving Dataset 2 (https://github.com/udacity/self-driving-car/tree/master/annotations) and the traffic light dataset collected by https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI, and then use [`sort_data.py`](https://github.com/yuanli12139/CarND-Capstone/blob/master/ros/src/tl_detector/sort_data.py) to convert the annotations into trainable .xml files.

 #### Training